h5chauhan/airflow/docs/apache-airflow/concepts/priority-weight.rst

   The effective weight is the exact ``priority_weight`` specified without additional weighting.
 You may want to do this when you know exactly what priority weight each task should have.
-  Additionally, when set to ``absolute``, there is bonus effect of significantly speeding up the task creation process as for very large DAGs
+  Additionally, when set to ``absolute``, there is a bonus effect of significant speed up of the task creation process for very large DAGs